What If You Cause An Accident? Liability Insurance to the Rescue

 - Need an attorney.
 The liability coverage pays for your legal defense costs if you’re sued as a result of the accident.

 You’re a busy professional woman.
 You may think you don’t need to worry about risk in your everyday life.
-But one of these risk factors may apply to you:
+But one of the risk factors highlighted above may apply to you.

 Let’s say you have a house cleaner who runs a load of laundry and doesn’t notice that it’s overflowing.
 The water floods and destroys your downstairs neighbor’s unit.
-You host a dinner party, and your dog bites one of your guests.
+You host a dinner party (when the pandemic is over), and your dog bites one of your guests.
 You’re barreling down Telegraph Ave in Oakland on a scooter, and you seriously injure a pedestrian.
 Or you’re texting while driving and rear-end a car, causing serious injuries to the other driver.

 How Much Do I Need?